Is my ex-spouse/partner trying to get my children to hate me?

 - The child is contemptuous of the alienated parent

 Parental Alienation is a serious matter, and needs to be dealt with immediately before it causes long-term damage to the parent-child relationship.
-If you’re the target of parental alienation call Enholm Law at (602) 889-6273 and schedule a free initial consultation.
+If you’re the target of parental alienation call Enholm Law at (602) 889-6273 and schedule a initial consultation.